- The average cost of car insurance in Virginia is $1,835 a year or $153 per month, based on our data analysis.

 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-Below are the Virginia car insurance costs for three different coverage levels.
+Below, you will find the rates for car insurance in Virginia for different coverage levels.

 |---|---|---|